fede4096/Dashboard_with_R/README.md

 ## Achievement
 The Dashboard has 4 pages:

-1. **Exploratory Data Analysis**: frequency distributions and cluster analysis
+1. **Exploratory Data Analysis**: frequency distributions and cluster analysis.
-2. **Results of Churn Analysis**: comparison between 6 classifiers in terms of their performance on test set
+2. **Results of Churn Analysis**: comparison between 6 classifiers in terms of their performance on test set.
 3. **Dataset**
 4. **Technical Notes**